Sending a Survey via Text Message

 When you're ready, click Send.
-Make sure you're following our Acceptable Uses Policy and confirm all SMS recipients have consented to receiving these text messages from you.
+Make sure you're following our Acceptable Uses Policy and check the box to confirm that all SMS recipients have consented to receiving these text messages from me in accordance with applicable law, and I have identified my company in my message.
 It's your responsibility to only send surveys to people who have agreed to receive texts from you.
 Then you can click Send Text.

 It isn't possible to schedule a text message to send later, send reminder or thank you texts, or invite more recipients on the same collector.
 But you can create a new Text Message collector to send more texts.